Blog

 What is an HSM and why does it matter for key security?

 A hardware security module is a dedicated physical device designed to generate, store, and use cryptographic keys without ever exposing the key material.
-HSMs ensure that private keys cannot be extracted, even by administrators.
-They are essential for protecting CA private keys, meeting regulatory requirements, and providing the highest level of assurance for cryptographic operations.
+It prevents extraction even by administrators, protecting CA keys and meeting regulatory standards.

 Will quantum computing break all encryption?